sedjallydiakhouloud/talla-assessment/README.md

 Allows users to add new images with:

-Maximum file size: 6MB (validated as max:2048).
+Maximum file size: 6MB AS MAX .
 Required fields: Title and optional Description.
 Uploaded files stored in public/uploads.